homebaseio/homebase-react/README.md

 import { HomebaseProvider, useEntity, useTransact, useQuery } from 'homebase-react'

 const config = {
-  // Schema is not a type system like in most DBs.
+  // Schema is not a type system,
-  // That is something we're considering, but for now it is
-  // mainly applied at query time to simplify relational queries.
+  // it's a way to simplify relational queries at query time.
-  // The only schema currently supported is:
+  // The schema currently supported is:
   // `type: 'ref'` which is a relationship and
   // `unique: 'identity` which enforces a uniqueness constraint
-  // and let's you lookup entities by their unique attributes.
+  // and lets you lookup entities by their unique attributes.
   schema: {
     todo: {
       project: { type: 'ref' },